pacocho-programming/Kagoshima_Global-Camp/README.md

 ・You just download this Zipfile from my github account and execute it

 ****// If you find any problem of this web site****
-・If you fin any problem of this problem you can send email to me
+・If you fin any problem of this program you can send email to me